uzimydear/uzimydear/README.md

 - rules:
-✧° im fine with harmfull convos, so if youre senstive towards any convos like that please tell me so i wont go too far ✧° freaky jokes are alright, as long not adding explicit-disturbing topic such as r@p3, etc.
+(✧° im fine with harmfull convos, so if youre senstive towards any convos like that please tell me so i wont go too far.
+(✧° freaky jokes are alright, as long not adding explicit-disturbing topic such as r@p3, etc.
-✧° im a human, i can have emotion, so if i have starting to avoids you. please dont chase me ✧° DO NOT COPY MY SKINS, inspiration are fine cuz sometimes i take another ref but if its really looks like mine more than 30% please, delete that skin.
+(✧° im a human, i can have emotion, so if i have starting to avoids you. please dont chase me.
+(✧° DO NOT COPY MY SKINS, inspiration are fine cuz sometimes i take another ref but if its really looks like mine more than 30% please, delete that skin.
-✧° homophobia and religion-phobia arent allowed to interact with me! please note it!
+(✧° homophobia and religion-phobia arent allowed to interact with me! please note it!

 - about me: